realm/realm-swift/doc/index.md

 ## Transactionless Reads (main thread only!)

-For ease of development when accessing values on the main thread (for example for UI purposes), we allow reads to be performed without an RLMContext or transaction block, but **only when the call is made from the main thread**.
+For ease of development when accessing values on the main thread (for example for UI purposes), we allow reads to be performed without an RLMTransactionManager or transaction block, but **only when the call is made from the main thread**.

 	// No RLMTransactionManager needed!
 	RLMRealm *realm = [RLMRealm realmWithDefaultPersistence];